IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-create-frontend-plugin.md

 ### Creating the panel

-There are a number of specialised `Panel` classes that can be used in the platform (see `com.tomtom.ivi.api.framework.frontend.panels` package in the API documentation).
+There are a number of specialised `Panel` classes that can be used in the platform (see `com.tomtom.ivi.platform.frontend.api.common.frontend.panels` package in the API documentation).
 For this example we will create a `Panel` class inheriting from the `TaskPanel` class.

 A `TaskPanel` is typically launched by tapping one of the menu items, like opening Contacts;
 or some other UI event, like opening the Climate panel.
 It encapsulates a task that the user may